[Last updated December 2020]

-Communication Compliance was announced at Microsoft Ignite 2019 as part of the new Insider Risk solution set in Microsoft 365.
+Communication Compliance is part of the Insider Risk solution set in Microsoft 365.
 It builds on the features of Office 365 Supervision Policies, (something I’ve previously blogged about: Email Supervision in Office 365), however Communication Compliance has some fantastic improvements.

-Communication Compliance monitors outbound and inbound communication across Exchange email, Microsoft Teams chats, standard and private channels (and their attachments), Skype for Business conversations, and 3rd-party platform communications (such as Facebook, Twitter, etc.).
+Communication Compliance monitors outbound and inbound communication across Exchange Online email, Microsoft Teams chats, standard and private channels (and their attachments), Skype for Business conversations, and 3rd-party platform communications (such as Facebook, Twitter, etc.).
 It will automatically detect, capture, and alert reviewers of inappropriate communication across these channels based on policies you define allowing them to review and remediate compliance issues.

 How will this tool improve our compliance lives?